-6. Organize utensils and utility drawer by sorting into like items and then storing them in appropriately sized drawer organizers.
+6. Organize utensils and utility drawers by sorting into like items and then storing them in appropriately sized drawer organizers.

-8. In the pantry, group food together by category, such as breakfast items, grains, snacks or baking products, to name a few.
+8. In the pantry, group food together by categories, such as breakfast items, grains, snacks, or baking products, to name a few.

 9. Clean out your pantry every six months and check foods for expiration dates.
 Remember to rotate older food to the front when restocking with new items.

-10. Use turntables or lazy Susans in cupboards or your refrigerator to store oils, vinegars, small bottles or jars, spices, vitamins and similar items.
-Large sized turntables are great to use on deep pantry shelves or hard-to-reach spots.
+10. Use turntables or lazy Susans in cupboards or your refrigerator to store oils, vinegar, small bottles or jars, spices, vitamins, and similar items.
+Large-sized turntables are great to use on deep pantry shelves or hard-to-reach spots.
 Everything becomes easily accessible with a quick turn.

-12. Store small food items such as pudding boxes or gravy mixes grouped together in small containers or baskets to keep tidy.
-Canned goods, jars and bottles store well on tiered shelving units or turntables for easy viewing.
+12. Store small food items such as pudding boxes or gravy mixes grouped together in small containers or baskets to keep them tidy.
+Canned goods, jars, and bottles store well on tiered shelving units or turntables for easy viewing.

 Keeping your kitchen organized and clutter free will inspire you to work efficiently and enjoy the space.
 The time and energy spent is an investment that will pay for years to come!

 Contact me at Yve@OrganizingbyYve.com for advice and hands-on assistance with all your organizing needs.